-The rate for corporation tax for innovative activities amounts to 9% (2021).
+The rate for corporation tax for innovative activities amounts to 9% (2023).
 Losses on innovative activities can from now on be deducted at the normal corporate income tax rate.
 The outsourcing of R&D work is also possible if the principal has sufficient activities and knowledge present.
 It is also possible to include innovation advantages obtained between the application for a patent and the granting of a patent in the innovation box.
 There is no maximum to the profit taxed at the special rate of 9%.

 The company has the option to declare an innovation box benefit equal to 25% of the company's total profit instead of complex profit allocation to the qualifying intangible asset(s).
 The benefit is however limited to the amount of \leq 25,000.
 The option is valid in the investment year and in the following 2 years.

-A number of additional technical and administrative conditions must however be fulfilled to be able to qualify for the aforementioned tax benefits: For example, to make use of the innovation box the intangible assets must contribute at least 30% to the profit that the company receives from the intangible asset.
+A number of additional technical and administrative conditions must however be fulfilled to be able to qualify for the aforementioned tax benefits.
 The innovation box does not apply to brands, logos, TV formats, copyrights on software and so on.
 The choice must be specified in the corporate income tax declaration.